algbio/SBWT/README.md

 We are currently actively working on the code.
 Top items on the to-do list are the following:

 * Support for other file formats than FASTA.
-* SUpport from multiple input files.
+* Support from multiple input files.
 * Saving space by indexing only canonical k-mers.

 # Compiling